-Applicants for the Ph.D. in music theory must have received a master's degree in music theory or musicology or the demonstrated equivalent.
+Applicants for the PhD in music theory must ordinarily have received a master's degree in music theory or musicology or the demonstrated equivalent.
 Students with outstanding credentials may apply directly from a bachelor's degree.
-Students are required to demonstrate competency in all areas required of the M.M. music theory major at Indiana University, and may be exempted from certain courses on the recommendation of the department.
-Applicants must apply to both the Graduate Division of the School of Music and the University Graduate School.
+Students are required to demonstrate competency in all areas required of the MM in music theory at Indiana University, and may be exempted from certain courses on the recommendation of the department.
+Applicants must apply both to the Graduate Division of the Jacobs School of Music and to the University Graduate School.

-In addition to three letters of recommendation, applicants must submit two extensive, formal research papers or a master's thesis in music theory or musicology.
-An individual interview is also required; applicants are expected to be proficient in sight singing, aural skills, and keyboard harmony.
-The applicant's scores on the GRE General Test must be received from Educational Testing Service in Princeton, New Jersey, by the application deadline.
+In addition to three letters of recommendation, applicants should also submit two extensive, formal research papers or a master's thesis in music theory or musicology.
+An individual interview and audition for an Associate Instructorship are also required; applicants are expected to be proficient in sight singing, aural skills, and keyboard harmony.
+The applicant's scores on the GRE General Test must be received by the application deadline.

 36-66 credit hours.